GiacomoPracucci/hey-database/README.md

    - MySQL 8.0+
    - Snowflake account
 - OpenAI API key (if using OpenAI) or Ollama instance (if using local models)
+- Vector store requirements (optional):
+   - Qdrant (local or cloud)
+   - HuggingFace or OpenAI for embeddings

 ## 🔧 Setup